 Match object

-Matches are instructions for matching lines of text in a document.
+Matches are search criteria for matching lines of text in a document.
 They're valid elements in anchors and other objects.

 See the following sections for more information: